-Keynote 3 allows you to edit your images without having to open iPhoto:
+Keynote '08 allows you to edit your images without having to open iPhoto:

-Select the image you want to edit and click on the Adjust button in the toolbar to open the Adjust window.
+Select the image you want to edit and click on the Adjust button in the toolbar or select View > Show Adjust Image.

-- 2. Use the sliders to change the overall brightness and contrast, or fix the colors in your image. - The histogram at the bottom of the window displays tonal information for your image.
+- 2. Use the sliders to change the overall brightness and contrast, or fix the colors in your image. - 3.
+The histogram at the bottom of the window displays tonal information for your image.
 Use the Exposure slider to change the midtones in your image.
-To

-- work with the shadows or highlights individually, use the markers below the histogram.
+To work with the shadows or highlights individually, use the markers below the histogram.
 Drag in from the left to make the shadows more pronounced (and make the image darker), or from the right to bring out the highlights (and make the image brighter). - To perform an automatic adjustment, click on the Auto Levels button.
 If you're not happy with the results, click on Reset Image to start over.